TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 Start with the context-free syntax of the language.
 Use the context-free grammar in the *MiniJava Language Reference Manual* as a reference.

+#### Templates

 We recommend to use templates for your context-free syntax definition, since this will give you a head start for the next lab.

 In case you want to use `<` or `>` as symbols inside a template, you can use alternate template brackets `[...]`.

-{: .notice .notice-info}
+When you decide to use templates, you need to make sure that templates are correctly tokenised.
+Otherwise, the parser would reject layout in certain positions, for example between `[` and `]` in an array type.
+Check the SDF3 documentation for details.

+#### Disambiguation

 You need disambiguation constructs to disambiguate your syntax definition.
 You can specify the associativity with attributes `left`, `right`, or `non-assoc`.
 These attributes are added to the end of a rule: